timm/misc/gawk/rulr/rulr.md

   if x > self.hi then self.hi = x end end
 ```

-As In the following code, we say
-a RANGE `selects()` a row if the row's value for that column
+We say a RANGE `selects()` a row if the row's value for that column
 falls within that range.

 ```lua